arafatm/arafatm.github.io/_articles/agile/shape-up.md

 Scope mapping isn’t planning.
 You need to walk the territory before you can draw the map.
 Scopes properly drawn are not arbitrary groupings or categories for the sake of tidiness.
-They reflect the real ground truth of what can be done independently—the underlying interdependencies and relationships in the problem.
+They reflect the real ground truth of what can be done independently - the underlying interdependencies and relationships in the problem.

 Scopes arise from interdependencies.
 The way parts depend on each other